Max Auschnitt: Clash with the Iron Guard

-From 1929 to 1933, Auschnitt represented Galați Chamber of Commerce and Industry in the Senate of Romania.
-Although he ran and won as an independent, he received official backing from the PNȚ administration in the July 1932 reelection, running unopposed.
-In that context, Auschnitt was becoming noted as the PNȚ's financial backer.
+In that context, Auschnitt was also becoming noted as the PNȚ's financial backer.
 Lawyer-memoirist Petre Pandrea alleges that Auschnitt had corrupted his old friend Madgearu, who was by then the PNȚ ideologue, ensuring that Madgearu never acted in the interest of Romanian peasants.
 According to files kept by agents of the Siguranța, Auschnitt was also especially close to politician Dem I. Dobrescu.
 At a time when 32% of Romanian commercial enterprises were owned by Romanian Jews, ethnicity and a high profile in financial life made Auschnitt a topic of antisemitic libel, including blackmail by the Iron Guard.
 Already in the late 1920s, Auschnitt allegedly purchased scrap iron from Iron Guard cooperatives, as a means to disguise his purchase of influence.
 However, protection remained uncertain: according to one report, an associate of the Guard, Gheorghe Beza, received 20,000 lei from Constantin C. Orghidan, manager of TNC, to assassinate his boss.
 Siguranța records also include allegations that Auschnitt, Malaxa and Dobrescu were behind the magazines Credința and Floarea de Foc, launched by Sandu Tudor in an attempt to promote Christian anti-fascism.
 It remains more credibly attested that Auschnitt was by then a sponsor of anti-fascist campaigns in various other newspapers and journals.
 However, the outlawed Romanian Communist Party cited Auschnitt exclusively as a "warmonger"—a charge which appears for instance in a February 1934 article by Gheorghe Gheorghiu-Dej.

+Auschnitt's first marriage was to a Jewish woman, Nelly, who in March 1924 gave birth to a son, later known as Steve Aușnit.
+Her father, the banker Arnold Aronovici, cemented Auschnitt's links with British capital, and allegedly plotted with him to bring in a small British firm, Stewart & Partners, as builders of the Bucharest–Brașov highway; this scheme also involved some in the PNȚ, in particular Madgearu.
+Nelly died "after brief suffering" on February 16, 1927, aged 26.
+Max was then engaged to Leonora Brooke, daughter of the White Rajah, Charles Vyner Brooke, whom he was set to marry in September 1933.
+The wedding was called off, allegedly because Lenore favored another lover.